 They test their beans regularly for harmful bacteria, yeast and mold using a 3rd party lab.

 What Coffee Is Chemical Free?

 The Natural Force organic clean coffee I mentioned above is chemical free.
-It it highly tested, organic and available in medium roast and dark roast.
-Fully lab tested and easy on your stomach due to the low acidity.
+It is highly tested, organic and available in medium roast and dark roast.
+Fully lab-tested and easy on your stomach due to the low acidity.
 Their beans are certified as organic and use a non-chemical roasting process.